-Initially, MTC was charged with regional transportation planning and reviewing applications from local entities for certain state and federal transportation grants.
-Subsequent actions at both the state and federal levels have expanded MTC's roles and funding powers exponentially.
-MTC directly distributes imore than $700 million a year to local public transit agencies and other recipients, and prioritizes requests from local agencies for millions more in scarce state and federal funds.
+Legislative actions at both the state and federal levels have expanded MTC's roles and funding powers.
+MTC directly distributes more than $700 million a year to local public transit agencies and other recipients, and prioritizes requests from local agencies for millions more in scarce state and federal funds.
 Acting as the Bay Area Toll Authority, MTC collects in excess of $600 million a year in bridge tolls, and allocates these funds for the operation and upkeep of the region's seven state-owned toll bridges.

-Upon Foran's retirement from the Legislature, MTC in 1986 honored him by creating the John Francis Foran Legislative Award, which is given as part of MTC's biennial Transportation Awards Program to a lawmaker who has had a major positive impact on transportation policy and delivery.
-Around the same time, state officials named a stretch of Interstate 280 in San Francisco in honor of Foran.
-After leaving the Legislature, Foran worked as a lobbyist for MTC, passing away in September 2014 at the age of 84 after battling cancer.
+After his retirement from the Legislature in 1986, state officials named a stretch of Interstate 280 in San Francisco in his honor.
+Foran later worked as a lobbyist for MTC, passing away in September 2014 at the age of 84 after battling cancer.